To go directly to the section you are looking for, click on one of the following topics:

 There is also a reported link between gum disease severity and the effectiveness of certain medication used to treat RA.
 For example, it has been found that prolonged gum inflammation may reduce the effectiveness of anti-TNF medication in patients with RA and therefore hamper response to treatment.

-One study showed that non-surgical treatment of gum disease can improve both gum disease and RA (namely reducing the ESR, an inflammatory marker in RA, and the DAS-28).
+Studies show that non-surgical treatment of gum disease can improve both gum disease and RA (as shown by a reduction in the inflammatory marker ESR and DAS-28).

 Many people do not know that they have gum disease, that’s why it is important to see your dental team (they will then tell you how often to attend based on your individual needs).
 The earlier gum disease can be detected the easier it is to treat.
 Check your gums in the mirror often – this will help you monitor any change in colour and texture and then inform your dentist.